Hey everyone, welcome to PT Pioneer. This is your ultimate destination for all things related to the fitness industry.

 To understand those, we’ll need to define what the other two are.

 Strength and Conditioning

-Strength and Conditioning is an exercise science practice aimed mainly at improving athletic performance.
+Strength and Conditioning is an exercise science practice aimed at improving athletic performance.

 It works on two fundamental pillars.

-The first is to enhance physical performance in the way of strength, power, endurance, and agility.
+The first is to enhance physical performance through strength, power, endurance, and agility.